MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/get-started.md

 zone_pivot_groups: azd-languages-set
 ---

-# Get started with Azure Developer CLI
+# Clone your first app using Azure Developer CLI (azd)

 ::: zone pivot="programming-language-nodejs"

 We'll use the [ToDo Application with a Node.js API and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-nodejs-mongo) for this walkthrough.
 Upon completion, you will get the code in your development environment and will be able to run commands to build, deploy, and monitor the application in Azure.

 For more information including architecture diagram and the Azure resources you'll deploy, see the [README](https://github.com/Azure-Samples/todo-nodejs-mongo/blob/main/README.md).